DataDog/commit-headless/README.md

 Additionally, on main, the `release:publish` job will run.
 This job takes the prerelease image and tags it for release, as well as produces a CI image with various other tools.

+*Note:* All images are published to an internal only registry.
+Public usage should build from source or use the Action.

 You can view all releases (and prereleases) with crane: